-Electricity Mains connected. · Accessible parts of the wiring were visually inspected without removing fittings.
+Electricity Mains connected.
+Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the Surveyor will state that in the report and will not turn them on.
-Gas There is mains gas but this has been disconnected.
+Gas Mains connected.
 Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the Surveyor will state that in the report and will not turn them on.
-Water, plumbing and Mains connected. bathroom fittings The downstairs bathroom comprises a WC, wash hand basin and bath.
-The upstairs bedroom has a shower tray only.
+Water, plumbing and Mains connected. bathroom fittings The bathroom comprises a WC, wash hand basin and bath with shower attachment.
+There is also a shower curtain at the bath.
 Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Concealed areas around baths and shower trays cannot be inspected however water spillage over a period of time can result in unexpected defects to hidden parts of the building fabric.
-Heating and hot water It is understood that the property previously had a gas central heating with radiators.
-The radiators remain although we have been informed that the gas has been disconnected.
-There are however electric wall heaters.
-The back bedroom cupboard houses the foam lagged copper cylinder with thermostat.
+Heating and hot water Gas fired central heating system with radiators.
+The central heating boiler also provides the hot water.
 Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
 Drainage Mains connected.
 Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.